 If companies impacted by these laws want to keep doing business in California — a $3.6 trillion economy — without paying penalties, they’ll have to meet reporting requirements for some or all of the state’s three new climate disclosure laws.

-If your company is one of the many that needs to comply with any or all of the three new laws, you should begin to prepare now.
+Companies that need to comply with any or all of the three new laws should begin to prepare now.

 Emissions and Climate Risk Reporting